Plain neoprene

 Peel/Stick Adhesive Backing:

-This is an adhesive backing applied to the neoprene.
-Simply peel away the paper exposing the adhesive.
+This is an adhesive backing applied to neoprene.
+Simply peel away the paper to expose the adhesive for application.